 Unpredictable Weather and Temperature

-Given our earlier emphasis on stable weather and mild temperatures during November, encountering challenging factors such as unpredictable weather and temperature fluctuations may be confusing.
-But when you are near the high mountains, weather and temperature can be pretty unpredictable, with temperatures fluctuating drastically.
+Given our earlier emphasis on stable weather and mild temperatures in November, encountering unpredictable weather and temperature fluctuations may be confusing.
+But when you are near the high mountains, the weather and temperature can be pretty unpredictable, with temperatures fluctuating drastically.

 Moreover, there will be slight snowfall during the latter part of November, making the trails slippery and causing harsh weather.
 Hence, proper clothing and equipment are necessary to complete the trek with ease.